 Instructions

-- Bring the water to a boil on medium high heat.
+- Bring the water to a boil on high heat.
 Once boiling, reduce the heat and simmer for 2-4 hours (the longer the better).

 Video